EliCohen/legal/mystocky/terms-of-use.md

 ### 5.5 Circumventing Restrictions
 - Do not attempt to bypass Free-tier limits (e.g., by creating multiple accounts)
 - Do not share a Premium account across unauthorized users
-- Do not use the App in a way that imposes an unreasonable load on our servers
+- Do not use the App in a way that imposes an unreasonable or abusive load on the iCloud/CloudKit infrastructure or otherwise interferes with the Service for other users

 ---